mP1/walkingkooka-spreadsheet-react/README.md

 Components within a hash that begin with dollar sign '$' represent a variable of some sort related to the context.
 Other components are actual literals.

-- / $spreadsheet-id / $spreadsheet name *view the selected spreadsheet*
+- /$spreadsheet-id/$spreadsheet-name *view the selected spreadsheet*
-- / $spreadsheet-id / $spreadsheet name / name *editing the spreadsheet name*
+- /$spreadsheet-id/$spreadsheet-name/name *editing the spreadsheet name*
-- / $spreadsheet-id / $spreadsheet name / cell / $cell-reference OR $label-name *navigates to the given $cell-reference or $label-name*
+- /$spreadsheet-id/$spreadsheet-name/cell/$cell-reference-OR-label-name *navigates to the given $cell-reference or $label-name*
-- / $spreadsheet-id / $spreadsheet name / cell / $cell-reference OR $label-name / formula *editing of the cell formula*
+- /$spreadsheet-id/$spreadsheet-name/cell/$cell-reference-OR-label-name/formula *editing of the cell formula*
-- / $spreadsheet-id / $spreadsheet name / label / $label-name / *creates / edits the give $label-name*
+- /$spreadsheet-id/$spreadsheet-name/label/$label-name / *creates / edits the give $label-name*
+- /$spreadsheet-id/$spreadsheet-name/navigate *displays modal prompt user to enter cell or label with navigation / editing options*
-- / $spreadsheet-id / $spreadsheet name / settings *open the settings panel*
+- /$spreadsheet-id/$spreadsheet-name/settings *open the settings panel*
-- / $spreadsheet-id / $spreadsheet name / settings / $section *open the settings panel and expands the section*
+- /$spreadsheet-id/$spreadsheet-name/settings/$section *open the settings panel and expands the section*